-The animal, human and abstract figures are the result of years of human occupation.
+The figures of animals, men and abstract figures are the result of human occupation of years.
 The presence of a guide is required.

-Comprising Tower 1 and Tower 2, the Torre Archaeological Site is about 8 km from the city of Pedro II.
+Comprising Tower 1 and Tower 2, the Archaeological Site of the Tower is about 8 km from the city of Pedro II.

-The main access to it is via the BR-404 that connects the municipality of Pedro II to Poranga, in Ceará.
+The main access to it is via BR-404 which connects the municipality of Pedro II to Poranga, in Ceará.

-In just 15 minutes by car and after taking a walk along a small and easy trail, you can already reach the many rock inscriptions.
+In just 15 minutes by car and then take a walk along a small and easy trail you can already reach the many rock inscriptions;

-How is the archaeological site of Pedro II
+What the archaeological site of Pedro II looks like

-The Torre archaeological site contains panels of rock inscriptions that show us the presence of primitive civilizations that inhabited the region.
+The archaeological site of the Tower contains panels of rock inscriptions that show us the presence of primitive civilisations that inhabited the region.

-In these spaces you can appreciate how our ancestors lived.
-In some, it is represented through more abstract graphics, that is, paintings that do not concern images of animals, humans or nature.
+In these spaces you can appreciate how the occupation of our ancestors took place.
+In some, represented by more abstract graphics, that is, paintings that do not concern images of animals, humans or nature.